Treasure Island (1988 film): Captain Flint's Treasure

 That night, Gunn reveals the location of the already-exhumed treasure to Livesey.
-Finding Livesey's bed empty and assuming that he has a plan, Hawkins attempts his own plan, and returns to the Hispanola.
+Finding Livesey's bed empty and assuming that he has a plan, Hawkins attempts his own plan to overtake the Hispanola.
 There, he encounters Israel Hands, one of Silver's men, and is forced into a fight.
-Hawkins defeats Hands and returns to the fort, where Silver and his remaining men are lying in wait.
-Silver captures Hawkins, and explains that Livesey gave him the map, then left with Smollett and Trelawney.
-The pirates attempt to mutiny against Silver, losing confidence in their leader's recent command, but Silver makes a private deal with Hawkins to protect each other, and an open deal with the pirates where he reveals that he has the map to the treasure.
+Hawkins defeats Hands, successfully capturing the ship, then returns to the fort.
+There, Silver and his remaining men have been lying in wait, where Silver captures Hawkins.
+Silver explains that Livesey has departed the fort with Smollett and Trelawney.
+The pirates attempt to mutiny against Silver, losing confidence in their leader's recent command, but Silver makes a private deal with Hawkins to protect each other, and an open deal with the pirates where he reveals that he has the map to the treasure, given to him by Livesey as part of their deal.

 At daybreak, they find the burial spot indicated on the map, but Livesey, Gunn, Trelawney, and Smollett have set up an ambush.
 The pirates, sans Silver, attempt to escape by running, but encounter Livesey, who examines them, and finds that their pipe smoking has deteriorated their health.
 When the pirates realize this, compounded with their exhaustion from running, they die on-the-spot.
 Successful in their mission, the remaining crew loads the treasure onto the ship and sets sail back to England.

 The film ends featuring some of the animated main characters alongside their voice actors in live-action.
 After the credits, the live-action pirate crew finds the hidden treasure and opens the chest, only to find a spring-loaded sign saying "The End".